KarolSU96/focus-nest-drf-api/README.md

 ## Acknowledgements

--Code Institute DRF Toutorial which this project was inspired by.
+- Code Institute DRF Toutorial which this project was inspired by.
 Sniplets for dj-rest-auth bugfix, aswell as the code that handles the changing URL for Gitpod Workspaces.
 I also borrowed the basic profile image from CI.
+- Django/ Rest API Documentation
+- Django Extensions for generating the Data Model
+- [This Stack Overflow article](https://stackoverflow.com/questions/70508568/django-csrf-trusted-origins-not-working-as-expected) which helped me fix the issue with CSRF error.